 Here Are The 10 Most Beautiful, Charming Small Towns In Colorado

-Big cities can be lots of fun, but I happen to think that the quaint towns in Colorado are even better.
+Big cities can be lots of fun, but we happen to think that the quaint small towns in Colorado are even better.
 Why?
 Where else but a small town can you enjoy fewer crowds, compelling history, and down-home charm?
 Lucky for us, Colorado is chock-full of beautiful and charming towns.
 These places make for excellent day trip destinations, but they’re also magnificent places to set down roots.
-Without further ado, here are 10 of the most charming small towns in Colorado:
+Without further ado, here are ten of the most charming small towns in Colorado:

 What is the most scenic town in Colorado?